 Scrum teams are expected to collaborate and to work cross-functionally on one or a few items at a time.
-Within the Scrum team, you should not hear team members talking about the “front end team” or the “QA team”.
-The Scrum team should be operating as one team.
+In particular, within the Scrum team you should not hear team members talking about the “front end team” or the “QA team”.
+Rather, the Scrum team should be operating as one team.

 5. Hold Scrum Events at the Same Time and Place

 Scrum events should be on the calendar and held at the same time and place each sprint.
-This practice helps to create consistency and avoid the waste associated with rescheduling meetings or double-booking people and rooms.
+As a result, this practice helps to create consistency and avoid the waste associated with rescheduling meetings or double-booking people and rooms.

 6. The Product Owner is the Sole Source of Work for the Scrum Team